 Vision : Adelaide, South Australia is a world class destination for premium food and wine product and experiences.

 The founding partners have entered into a Memorandum of Understanding, which describes the intentions of the partners in respect of working together to deliver the requirements of Network membership and realise opportunities presented by membership.
 Those requirements and opportunities have been articulated in an Action Plan 2016-18 (), which sets out strategic insight, priority markets, purpose and markers of success, themes and activities, and key stakeholders.
-This Action Plan 2016-18 is the basis from which all activity under the Great Wine Capital umbrella flows, ensuring activity supports brand development and industry growth.

 The Information Sheet () provides an understanding to South Australians (general public and industry alike) of Adelaide, South Australia’s Great Wine Capitals Global Network membership, in order to assist with promotional efforts in Australia and abroad.
 By using the key messages found within this document, it provides a consistent, unified story about our standing in the world of wine, thereby simultaneously elevating our reputation and triggering transformational change within the South Australian food, wine and tourism sector.